Piyush863/Stone-Paper-Scissors-by-HTML-CSS-and-JS/README.md

 Styling: Basic styling is applied to enhance the user experience.

 # Files
-1.index.html: The main HTML file that structures the game layout.
+1.index.html: The main HTML file that structures the game layout.<br>
 2.style.css: The CSS file for styling the game.
 3.app.js: The JavaScript file containing the game logic.